Invoice Approval Workflow | Definition, Routing Rules, and Best Practices | Nexus APSkip to content

 How Nexus AP Helps

-Nexus AP supports sequential, parallel, and conditional approval workflows with mobile approvals, automatic escalation, and delegation for absent approvers.
+Nexus AP supports sequential, parallel, and conditional approval workflows with mobile approvals, automatic escalation, delegation, SLA tracking, and clear audit history for every approval decision.

 Start Free Trial